 Adjust head restraint to the desired position.

-Removing rear seat head restraints:

-Pull head restraint up until detent is felt.

-Then pull it out sharply using both
+Removing rear seat head restraints: Pull head restraint up until detent is felt.
+Then pull it out sharply using both hands.

-hands

-Installing rear seat head restraints: Insert the head restraint and push it down.
+Installing rear seat head restraints: Insert the head restraint, push it down and adjust as desired.